killerprojecte/uni-jna/www/FrequentlyAskedQuestions.md

   <version>5.8.0</version>
 </dependency>
 ```
-and include `requires com.sun.jna.platform;` in your module descriptor.
+and include `requires com.sun.unijna.platform;` in your module descriptor.

 If you have a library that may be consumed by downstream users, consider making these managed dependencies.